wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 > Does you team have experience / how steep is the learning curve/ are the learning resources good

-This one I've seen missed a few times.
 It takes a lot of time to train a team on a new tool.
-Even having one or two people that have hardened experience using a tool help it's adoption.
+Even having one or two people that have hardened experience using a tool can help it's adoption.
+Not only this, but it can be a god-send when things don't behave exactly as expected.

 If the tools that the team are using aren't fit for purpose, or there isn't something in place, consider the training materials.
 Does is have a few ways in which people can learn the tool?
 Is the documentation up to date?
 Is there support available for the tool if its needed, and how much does that cost?
+Try to ensure that the on-boarding is going to be as easy and supported as possible.

 > Does it need support from a development team?

 This is part of the previous point, but consider your user.
 If the person using the tool isn't used to building dashboards using JSON, maybe consider a tool that has a "drag and drop" UI that is more suitable for them.
+Consider the user and the audience.

 #### Cost and Hosting